wavefrontHQ/wavefront-collector-for-kubernetes/docs/discovery.md

 - `prometheus.io/insecureSkipVerify`: Whether to skip https cert validation.
 Defaults to true.
 - `prometheus.io/serverName`: The cert hostname to verify for the discovered targets.

+### Disabling annotation Discovery
+Auto discovery based on pod annotations is enabled by default, but can be disabled by setting the `disable_annotation_discovery` configuration option to `true`.

 See an [example](https://github.com/wavefrontHQ/wavefront-kubernetes-collector/blob/master/deploy/examples/prometheus-annotations-example.yaml) for how to annotate a pod with the above annotations.

 ## Rule based discovery